djalbat/occam-grammar-utilities/README.md

 ## Introduction

 This package provides the means to eliminate left recursion, the Achilles heel of top-down parsers, in both its immediate and indirect forms.

+This project is currently undergoing a major rewrite and is effectively offline.
+Come back another day!

 Consider the following rules:
 ```
   expression     ::= expression operator expression